Architecture

 Directory Structure

-A standard ObjectDocs project structure looks like this:
+A standard ObjectDocs project structure after initialization:

 .

-├── content/ # [Data Layer] Raw Content
+├── content/ # [Data Layer] All documentation files

-│ ├── docs.site.json # Global settings (Nav, Logo, Branding)
+│ ├── docs.site.json # Global config (Nav, Logo, Branding, i18n)

 │ └── docs/